Xbox Cloud Gaming: everything you need to know about the Xbox streaming platform

 Bear in mind that you’ll need to connect a Bluetooth controller, such as the official Xbox Wireless Controller, or pick up a dedicated mobile gaming controller like the Backbone One, to play games on your phone or tablet.
 Some titles on Xbox Cloud Gaming support touch controls, letting you play them using the touchscreen of your phone.
 But not all of them do, so don’t assume you’ll be able to spontaneously play any game you want without the appropriate hardware.

 📺 Samsung TVs: In mid-2022, Microsoft launched a dedicated Xbox app for Samsung TVs.
-It functions much like the Xbox Game Pass app for phones, letting Samsung TV owners stream hundreds of cloud-enabled games directly through their television using Xbox Cloud Gaming.
-However, the app is only supported by certain 2022 and 2021 Samsung TVs, including Neo QLEDs and the Smart Monitor series, and newer models.
+It functions much like the Xbox Game Pass app for phones, letting Samsung TV owners stream cloud-enabled games directly through their television using Xbox Cloud Gaming.
+However, the app is only supported by certain 2022 and 2021 models, including Neo QLEDs and the Smart Monitor series, as well as newer TVs.

 What games can I play? 🕹